Market-Connections Professional Resume Writing Services

 ANSWER

 But if you are going to make a change, make it quickly.
 You will be burning bridges, but you don’t need to make it any more difficult than it needs to be.
 Offer your resignation to your new supervisor in person.
 Don’t put it in an email or text message.
 Be gracious.
 Thank them for this opportunity.
-You may even want to explain that you Are surprised to be offered your “dream” position, and it’s an opportunity that you just couldn’t pass up.
+You may even want to explain that you are surprised to be offered your “dream” position, and it’s an opportunity that you just couldn’t pass up.
 Offer your two weeks’ notice (Two Weeks Notice Template), as you would if you were a long-time employee.

-Letting your new boss know right away also holds true if you have accepted the job at Company A, but haven’t yet reported to your first day of work.
+Letting your new boss know right away also holds if you have accepted the job at Company A, but haven’t yet reported to your first day of work.
 If you are going to revoke an accepted offer of employment, let the company know as soon as possible.
 Don’t wait to let them know — and don’t just fail to show up for your first day of work.
 While the company may be disappointed with your decision, the sooner you let them know you’re taking another job, the better.

 And what do you do if you let your current boss know you’re accepting a new position, and they tell you they don’t want to lose you?
-A Job Offer Counter Offer is not to be taken lightly.
+A Job Offer Counteroffer is not to be taken lightly.
 Be sure to look at all angles before you consider moving forward.

 QUESTION